 When it’s dry in our homes, those who live there are much more likely to wake up feeling dry air cold symptoms.
 If you’re waking up in the mornings with a dry throat and nose, or if the dry air is causing difficulty breathing on regular occasions, it’s likely your home is too dry.

 Dry Skin and Lips

 It’s not just the morning time when you can notice signs your home is too dry.
 If you feel like your skin and lips are overly dry, those could be indications your home is lacking the appropriate amount of moisture.

 If your home is overly dry, you’ll start to notice that your hardwood floors are contracting and perhaps warping.
 You may also notice cracking paint.
 A natural and normal level of moisture is required to maintain the health of home items like hardwood and paint, and these signs are small warnings that something needs to be done.

-The Effects of Low Moisture Levels
+What Are The Side Effects of Dry Air & Low Moisture Levels?

 - Dry, Itchy Skin: You may also experience what’s called “winter itch” if your home is lacking in moisture.
 Winter itch is simply the impact of overly dry skin that is nearly depleted of moisture.
 Pathogens can also enter and infect your body through cracked skin, which means that dry air can further increase the chances of infection.

 - Increased Nosebleeds: Dry air is also one of the leading causes of nosebleeds.
 Make sure you’re preventing you and your family from experiencing any of these symptoms by keeping your home’s moisture at appropriate levels.